TrishKedi/professional-projects/mtn-pulse-app.md

 # MTN Pulse App

 An engagement platform developed for MTN, Africa's leading telecommunications network, the MTN Pulse App offers interactive features, promotions, and tools for MTN customers.
-The app integrates multiple services such as data and voice bundle purchases, in-app notifications, and MTN's WakaNet home internet services, providing users with a comprehensive experience on a single platform.
+The app integrates multiple services such as data and voice bundle purchases, in-app notifications, MTN freebies and deals, entertainment, and educational content, providing users with a comprehensive experience on a single platform.

 ---

 ## 📋 Project Overview
 The MTN Pulse App was designed to enhance customer engagement for MTN by offering an interactive, user-friendly platform with features tailored to users’ needs.
 My role as the lead engineer included collaborating with large teams, managing weekly check-ins with MTN managers, and overseeing both the development and maintenance of core functionalities.
-The app currently serves millions of users across several African countries.
+The app currently serves millions of users across Uganda.

 ---

 ## ✨ Features
 - **Data & Voice Bundles**: Users can purchase and manage their data and voice bundles within the app.
-- **WakaNet Integration**: Provides users with seamless access to MTN's home internet services.
-- **Personalized Promotions**: Dynamic offers tailored to user activity, such as loyalty rewards and discounts.
-- **In-App Notifications**: Real-time notifications to update users about new services, data usage, or special promotions.
-- **Secure API Integration**: Integrates securely with MTN’s backend systems, including payment gateways.
-- **User Authentication**: Role-based access control to manage user permissions and secure sensitive features.
+- **Freebies**: Users can get promotional codes from their favorite vendors.
+- **Pulse Radio**: Pulsers can tune into the pulse radio on the go.
+- **Games**: Menu that navigates to MTN Go-Games.
+- **Events**: Pulsers are kept up to date with upcoming events.
+- **Pulse Tube**: Repository of clips from past events for Pulsers to re-live their most exciting events
+- **Blogs**: Educational blogs

 ---

 ## 🛠️ Tech Stack
 - **Frontend**: React Native for a cross-platform experience on Android and iOS.
 - **Backend**: Node.js and Express for scalable, high-performance API handling.
-- **Cloud Services**: Azure for cloud storage, compute resources, and deployment.
+- **Cloud Services**: Google Cloud Platform for cloud storage, compute resources, and deployment.
 - **Database**: MongoDB for flexible data management, suitable for handling large datasets.
 - **Authentication**: Firebase Auth to manage user logins securely.
 - **DevOps**: Docker for containerized deployments, with CI/CD pipelines on Jenkins.